Munajuli/R-and-PowerBi-Project/README.md

 # Source-Code
-Data Analytics with R, Data Visualization with Power Bi
+Data Analytics with R, Data Visualisation with Power Bi
 # Project Analysis
 Here, i will be guiding you through what i have done in the project, outputs, errors encountered and how i have managed to solve them as well.